dalong0514/readnotes/20200201读书笔记/2020121Full-Stack-Vuejs2-R01.md

 The files in resources/assets include functions and syntax that can't be used directly in a browser.
 For example, the require method used in app.js, which is designed to import a JavaScript module, is not a native JavaScript method and is not part of the standard Web API:

-Figure 5.1. require is not defined in the browser

 A build tool is needed to take these asset files, resolve any non-standard functions and syntax, and output code that the browser can use.
 There are a number of popular build tools for frontend assets including Grunt, Gulp, and Webpack:

 Figure 5.2.
 Asset compilation process